redox-os/website/content/news/rsoc-2025-uds.md

 But here's the challenge: Redox OS has its own unique design **Schemes and Resources**.
 From files (`/scheme/file/path/to/file`) to network connections (`/scheme/tcp/127.0.0.1/3000`), every resource has its own scheme-rooted paths.

-So, my first big question was: how do you fit a classic Unix feature like a socket file into this elegant, URL-driven world?
+So, my first big question was: how do you fit a classic Unix feature like a socket file into this elegant, Plan 9-like with Unix-style paths world?

 In this post, we'll explore how I adapted UDS to the "Redox way" of thinking.
 Then, we'll take a deep dive into file descriptor (FD) passing, one of the most powerful features of UDS, and see how the `sendmsg` and `recvmsg` functions are implemented using the `SYS_CALL` interface.

 ## Design Issues: Adapting Unix Domain Sockets to Redox

-### Redox's Schemes and Resources
+### Schemes and Resources
-*"An essential design choice made for Redox is to refer to resources using scheme-rooted paths."* from [Schemes and Resources](https://doc.redox-os.org/book/schemes-resources.html)
+*"An essential design choice made for Redox is to refer to resources using scheme-rooted paths"* from [Schemes and Resources](https://doc.redox-os.org/book/schemes-resources.html)
 In Redox, resources are accessed by Scheme-rooted Path, for example, a file is accessed by `/scheme/file/path/to/file`, and a network connection is accessed by `/scheme/tcp/127.0.0.1/3000`.

 ### Question: How to express Socket in Redox?